adviks/feed/posts/i-took-it-to-my-heart.md

 I have started reading books, once again.
 So, in the next coming days, I'll be talking a lot about books.
+In general, I will talk about books in the posts, but I have created another section for books, as well.
+In that particular section, I'll post review (sort of) and my opinion about a particular book.